kevinbuhmann/ts-runner/README.md

 ## API

-`tsRunner.run(indexPath, _this, _arguments, options, tempFilename)`:
+`tsRunner.run(sourcePath, _this, _arguments, options, tempFilename)`:
 Compiles TypesScript code and executes in the given node context (supplied by `_this` and `_arguments`).
 Any errors will be passed to `console.error`.

--  `indexPath` (string, required): The path of the TypeScript file to compile.
-Teferences will be followed.
+-  `sourcePath` (string, required): The path of the TypeScript file to compile.
+References will be followed.
 -  `_this` (object, required): Object to use as `thisArg` when executing the compiled JavaScript.
 -  `_arguments` (array, required): The node arguments (exports, require, module, __filename, __dirname) to use when executing the compiled JavaScript.
 -  `options` (string, optional): Options to pass to `tsc`, for example, '--noImplicitAny'.
 The default is an empty string.